State Rep. Ed DeLaney

 He has been an election monitor for the International Republican Institute in Russia.
 For some 25 years, DeLaney has trained both groups and individuals in the skills of being an advocate.
 His experience has been recognized by the Best Lawyers in America and the Indiana Super Lawyers.

-DeLaney and Ann married in 1967 and have been blessed with three adult children: Kathleen, with whom they practiced law; Jennifer, a physician in St. Louis; and Tim, who is a deputy prosecutor for Marion County.
-They have eight active grandchildren.
+DeLaney and Ann married in 1967 and have been blessed with three adult children: Kathleen, with whom they practiced law; Jennifer, a physician in St. Louis; and Tim, who is a partner at an Indianapolis law firm.
+They have 11 active grandchildren.

 Representative Ed DeLaney has been a key advocate for both judicial and criminal justice reform in the state of Indiana.
 He has fought to protect taxpayer rights by pointing out the risks in using public- private partnerships in such areas as roads and health care.
 DeLaney has been a supporter of tax benefits for Hoosier families, and led the debate against the Religious Freedom Act (RFRA) in 2016.